wp-plugins/updraftplus/readme.txt

 * Download backup archives direct from your WordPress dashboard
 * Database backups can be encrypted for security
 * Debug mode that gives full logging of the backup
-* Thousands of users: widely tested and reliable
 * Internationalised (translations very welcome - see below)
 * Premium version and support available - <a href="http://updraftplus.com">http://updraftplus.com</a>
+* Tested and supported on all current PHP versions (5.2, 5.3, 5.4)

 = Don't Risk Anything Less =